 Canadian Registered Cardiac Sonographer (CRCS®) – includes adult cardiac anatomy, function, physiology, pathology and adult congenital assessment.

 Canadian Registered Vascular Sonographer (CRVS®) – includes dedicated vascular ultrasound imaging, including (but not limited to) the abdominal vessels, arterial and venous studies of the upper and lower limbs, head and neck and physiologic arterial assessment.

 Canadian Registered Sonographer (CRS) – denotes a sonographer who holds limited credentials in one component of the full CRGS® credential.
 These sonographers will be credentialed in either abdomen or obstetrics and gynecology.
-(Individuals can no longer obtain this limited credential)
+(Note: Individuals can no longer obtain this limited credential.)

 These credential designations are reserved for individuals certified/credentialed by Sonography Canada and whom maintain their Sonography Canada membership in good standing.

 They validate knowledge, competencies, judgment, and clinical skills